-The lawyers at Robinson & Kole help clients recover compensation for all types of personal injury claims, including third-party claims of injured workers and slip-and-fall premises liability cases.
+The accident lawyer team at Robinson & Kole helps clients recover compensation for all types of personal injury claims, including third-party claims of injured workers and slip-and-fall premises liability cases.
 From our Bellingham office, we help clients throughout the State of Washington.
 For our Spanish-speaking clients, our bilingual team members make it easy to work with us.

 A worker who receives workers’ compensation (L&I) for on-the-job injuries cannot sue their employer or a co-employee, even if the injury was the result of negligence by the employer or fellow worker.
 However, the law in Washington State gives the injured worker the right to bring a personal injury claim against a third party whose negligence caused the work injury.
 Third-party claims are governed by specific state statutes.